 If you would like to see a specific term as an individual analysis within your tracker then creating a sub-tracker will be your next best step.
 Sub-trackers allow you to filter your current trackers data for more granular analysis.
-Sub-trackers do not collect additional posts, they only filter the posts that have already been collected.
+Sub-trackers do not collect additional posts, they only filter the posts that have already been collected from your main search.
 Sub-trackers are helpful if your main search terms are general and you would like to get more accurate data without limiting the overall search or if you have multiple search terms in your main search and would like to see the results as a whole but also individually.

-For example, if my main search term is #icecream I will collect all posts that contain #icecream but if I then want to filter by flavour to see which is the most popular, I can create sub-trackers for that.
+For example, if my main search term is #chocolate I will collect all posts that contain #chocolate but if I then want to filter by type to see which is the most popular, I can create sub-trackers for that.
 This will now allow me the option to filter by sub-tracker or see the overall results of the tracker on the dashboard.

 How to Create a Sub-Tracker: